 Biggest puppy VS runt in the litter .. (means nothing)

 98% of our emails have this quote in it " We want the biggest, most Newfy looking puppy in the litter".
 We work everyday to make all puppies big and beautiful by pairing them up properly :).
 We have seen the runts outgrow the whole litter and we have seen the biggest puppies in the litter turn out the smallest, time and time again.
 Please do not pick your puppy based on size.
 A lot of the bigger puppies do photograph better because they are easier for me to hold.

 Adoption Fees, Deposit, Pricing and Pay Pal

 There is a page on this site called Pricing/Paypal that you can check out, but for those of you who just want a quick summary to give you an idea of costs, We wanted to add this section here.
 A full deposit is $600.00.
-Out of that $600, $200.00 is required to hold your place on the waiting list and then the remaining $400 is due within 5 days of a litter being born in order to confirm your pick in that litter.
+Out of that $600, $200.00 is required to hold your place on the waiting list and then the remaining $400 is due within 24 hours of a litter being announced in order to confirm your pick in that litter.
 If you would like to pass on a litter, then of course that $400 isn't necessary to be paid.
 It's only when you have found your litter.